4th Workshop on Internet Based Control Education (IBCE2024)

 Registration Deadline: 31 July 2024

-Symposium participation includes:
+Symposium participation includes

 Venue & Accommodation

 IBCE24 will be held in a HYBRID format, blending physical and virtual events.
 The physical conference will be hosted at Ghent University, Faculty of Engineering and Architecture, Research Group on Dynamical Systems and Control (DySC) while the entire event will also be streamed online.
-The physical IBCE24 will take place in the Tech Lane Ghent Science Park, situated in Campus Ardoyen Ghent-Zwijnaarde.

 Address is Technologiepark 126, 9052, Ghent-Zwijnaarde, Belgium (google maps)